probe-lab/website/content.en/tools/data.md

 ## Access to Data

 Read access to the ProbeLab CMI database may be granted to collaborators on request.
-Access to other data sources such as Protocol Labs Prometheus and Elasticsearch instances may also possible in some circumstances.
+Access to other data sources such as Protocol Labs Prometheus and Elasticsearch instances may also be possible in some circumstances.
 Please [contact the team](/about#contact) through any of the usual channels to discuss your requirements.

 ## Determining Plot Data Sources